10 Awesome And Cheap European Cities To Visit Now

 (I’ll just let that sink in for a moment…)

-If that doesn’t blow your mind, how about Sofia’s diversity:
+If that doesn’t blow your mind, how about I tell you about Sofia’s diversity?

-Different religions, architectural styles, cuisines, and traditions co-exist within a few metres of each other.
+Different religions, architectural styles, cuisines, and traditions co-exist within a few meters of each other.

-Bulgarian food is fresh, delicious, and inexpensive.
+On top of that, Bulgarian food is fresh, delicious, and inexpensive.
 The best part?
 You don’t have to eat at street stalls to keep your budget safe.
-Restaurants, even in the city centre, offer great deals, especially at lunchtime.
+Restaurants, even in the city center, offer great deals, especially at lunchtime.

 You can visit the vibrant Bulgarian capital all year round.
-Pick an accommodation close to a subway station to be as flexible as possible but don’t be afraid to venture outside the city limits on a day trip or two from Sofia.
+Pick an accommodation close to a subway station to be as flexible as possible and don’t be afraid to venture outside the city limits on day trips from Sofia.

-If you visit Slovakia’s capital, the first thing you’ll notice is the resemblance in the architecture with its neighbours’ capitals.
+If you visit Slovakia’s capital, the first thing you’ll notice is the resemblance in the architecture with its neighbors’ capitals.
 You can see similar styles in nearby Vienna and Budapest.

-However, what makes Bratislava’s city centre a unique and stunning place to roam are the cheerful colours of the buildings.
+However, what makes Bratislava’s city center a unique and stunning place to roam is the cheerful colors of the buildings.
 You’ll feel like walking around a candy shop.
-The gentle pink, blue, and green paint of the façades make for great décor while sipping your coffee or indulging a smoothie.
+The gentle pink, blue, and green paint of the façades makes for great décor while sipping your coffee or indulging a smoothie.

 Don’t miss to climb to Bratislavský hrad (Bratislava Castle) for a spectacular view over the city.
 Afterwards, stroll along the Danube River.
 If weather permits, relax at one of the beach bars.

 In the evening, have a cocktail in one of the rooftop bars or enjoy a performance in the National Theatre.
-Alternatively, have a beer (or several) of every respectful pub’s own brewery.
+Alternatively, have a beer (or several) from every respectful pub’s own brewery.

 Most of Bratislava’s attractions are an easy walk away from each other.
 If you prefer to explore the countryside, hop on a bus for the price of a beer and visit the astonishing Devín Castle.